 •Forte International Exchange Association is looking for families to host high school students (15-18 years old) from various countries.
 All students are prescreened, speak English, have medical insurance and their own spending money.
 Information: 888-866-9148.

 •Foundation for Intercultural Travel is looking for host families for students from Germany, Brazil, Denmark, Spain, and various other countries.
-All students speak English, bring their own spending money, and have their own medical insurance.
+All students speak English, have their own spending money and medical insurance.
 Families of all "types" are eligible to host.
 Call 1-877-439-7862.

 •Into Edventures needs host families to welcome foreign students age 15-18 into their home.
 Must provide a bed for the student and include them in family meals.
 Students have spending money and are fully insured.
 Host families receive a $50 per month tax deduction.
 Information: 1-877-586-8586 or 419-726-2554.

 •Ocean, a nonprofit international educational program, seeks host families for exchange students from Germany, Latvia, China, Thailand, Japan, Turkey, Korea, Mongolia, Slovakia, other countries.
 Call 419-344-0466.

 •PAX Program of Academic Exchange is looking for host families for international high school students ages 15-18.
 Students speak English, have full insurance coverage and their own spending money.
 Private rooms not required, and single parents, young couples, and retirees are welcome to apply.
 Call 1-800-555-6211.

 •STS Foundation seeks host families for international exchange students who will attend local high schools.
 Students have their own spending money and insurance and will share their customs and culture with their host families.
 Information: 1-800-522-4678 or visit www.stsfoundation.org.